 Do you save as much as possible in the kitchen?

-If you are one of those people who often uses the oven, you will know that it should not be opened while it is on.
+- The oven, you will know that it should not be opened while it is on.
 Doing this wastes 20% of the stored energy, and the cooking can be monitored perfectly well from outside without the need to keep opening the door.
 Another trick is to turn the oven off ahead of time and take advantage of the residual heat.
 Proper maintenance is also very important: if it is clean, it will be more efficient.
-Every so often your oven will tell you it needs to be cleaned: this is what is called pyrolysis, and these warnings should not be ignored.
-And, of course, there are oven recipes designed to save.

 Unplug what is not being used and optimise